kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 {:start="3"}

+1. Click on the Integrations tab
-1. Next to the authentication server, click **configure**.
+2. Next to the authentication server, click **configure**.
 The Authentication Server page is displayed.

 ![](/img/authenticated-web-messaging-3.png)

-{:start="4"}
+{:start="5"}

 1. From the dropdown menu, select your preferred authentication method, and complete the required fields.
 Additional information regarding authentication configuration on LivePerson is available [here](https://developers.liveperson.com/guides-authentication-introduction.html).

 ## **Configure the customer identity**

-In order to enable targeting for messaging engagements (authenticated and unauthenticated web messaging), the identity of the consumer must be passed to the API using the **identities array** and **identity function**.
+In order to enable targeting for messaging engagements (authenticated and unauthenticated web messaging), the identity of the consumer must be passed to the Monitoring API using the **identities array** and **identity function**.
 The information in this array should match the values assigned to the user when they authenticate on your site.
 It is not used for visitor authentication, but as a trigger for LivePerson monitoring services to start targeting and sending relevant engagements and/or notifications to the visitor.

 **Example:**